eugene-kim-pipe17/p17-interview-filters/README.md

 ## Context

-In Pipe17, eCommerce merchants filter orders using our Advanced Filter interface (shown above).
+In Pipe17, eCommerce merchants filter orders using our Advanced Filter interface (shown below).
 Users can:
 - Filter by multiple fields (e.g., "Billing Address Address 1 equals '123 Main St'")
 - Choose how conditions are evaluated (All/Any)
 - Add any number of conditions